Jasgonzalez/Chansey/README.md

 for healthcare providers the system will give reports on patients making it easier to approve refill requests and better health outcomes for their clients

-Software will use python code
+Software will use Html / Css / Js / Flask / Mysql